barrelstrength/sprout-docs/docs/features.md

 ---
-date: 2018-06-25
+date: 2023-02-19
-description: The Sprout Business Suite is a premium suite of plugins designed for businesses who want to use Craft CMS as the core of their content management and digital marketing workflows.
+description: The Sprout Marketing Suite is a premium suite of plugins designed for businesses who want to use Craft CMS as the core of their content management and digital marketing workflows.
 ---

 # Lite vs Pro